ansible-community/ansible-build-data/9/porting_guide_9.rst

 fortinet.fortios
 ~~~~~~~~~~~~~~~~

+- Add new fortios version 7.4.1.
 - Add readthedocs.yaml file.
+- Format the contents in the changelog.yml file.
 - Improve the `no_log` feature in some modules;
 - Improve the document for adding notes and examples in Q&A for modules using Integer number as the mkey.
 - Improve the documentation and example for `seq_num` in `fortios_router_static`;
 - Improve the documentation for `member_path` in all the modules;
 - Support new FOS versions.
+- Update Ansible version from 2.9 to 2.14.
 - Update Q&A regarding setting up FortiToken multi-factor authentication;
+- Update Q&A with a resolution for Ansible Always Sending GET/PUT Requests as POST Requests.
+- Update the requirement.txt file to specify the sphinx_rtd_theme==1.3.0
+- update the required Ansible version to 2.14.0 in the runtime.yml file.

 grafana.grafana
 ~~~~~~~~~~~~~~~